Shahrdari Hamedan F.C.

 Shahrdari Hamedan Football Club is an Iranian football club based in Hamedan, Iran who compete in League 2.
 Alvand Hamedan was born out of this club.

 Season-by-season

 The table below shows the achievements of the club in various competitions.

+Stadium

+Shahrdari Hamedan plays its home matches at the Haji Babaei Martyr Sports Complex in Hamedan, which has a capacity of 10,000 spectators.